fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 # LAB 3 - VPC Peering: Create/Configure VPC Peering between two Virtual Private Cloud (VPC) networks

+* All Terraform will be deployed in **Project 1**.
+For the peering part of this Lab, we will need to create peering between the projects.

 ## Google Cloud VPC Network Peering connects two Virtual Private Cloud (VPC) networks so that resources in each network can communicate with each other